 - A complete change of clothing (including underwear).
 Extra clothes are kept at the center.
 Please label clothing with your child's name so they do not get accidentally misplaced. - Seasonally appropriate outdoor wear (e.g., raincoat, winter jacket, hat, mittens, and boots).
-Please talk to your Family Partner if you need help accessing these items. - A child-sized bed covering/blanket for naptime only.
+Please talk to your Family Partner if you need help accessing these items. - A child-sized bed covering/blanket for naptime only (at full-day centers).